Top 10 Family Halloween Movies: Not Too Scary Movies Your Whole Family Can Enjoy

 In addition, the first movie does have an important scene on Halloween night, when the troll gets into Hogwarts, so this is the one I chose on our family Halloween movies list.

 Along with watching, I would encourage each of you to instill the reading habit in your children, and one of the best ways I have found to do this is to encourage my kids to read these books.

 In addition, my husband and I love them too, and we love to check out the CDs from the library to listen to as a family on road trips!
 If you've never heard Jim Dale do all the Harry Potter voices, you're really missing out!
-Here is a link to the entire Harry Potter book series on CD, as read by Jim Dale, and they are excellent, if a bit pricey!
+Here is a link to the entire Harry Potter book series, as read by Jim Dale.
+You can get them all on Audible, and they're awesome!

 5. The Spooktacular New Adventures of Casper - Volume One - As you may recall from your own youth Casper is a friendly ghost, who is friends with a girl named Wendy.

 The one we own is the Spooktacular New Adventures, which is a cartoon series that came out after the live action version of Casper came out, which live action movies was, in my opinion, just OK.
 Of course almost any of the Casper The Friendly Ghost cartoons would be good as one of your family Halloween movies.

 I should warn that the DVD we have does have the Uncle Ghosts saying things like "shut up" and "stupid" which in our house we call bad words, so you may want to screen it ahead of time if you are also concerned with these types of words.

 6. The Adventures of Ichabod and Mr. Toad - This is the second of the Halloween Disney movies in my list, and is also a classic.

 It tells the story of the Headless Horseman and Ichabod Crane, and also of Mr. Toad's Wild Ride.
 It is basically a compilation of cartoon shorts which together make up this family Halloween movie.